riscv-android-src/riscv-android/README.md

 8. Create a Github Pull Request targeting the the corresponding development branch.
 Associate the Pull Request with issue if it is an bug fix.

 ## Recent Updates
+2021/01/18		Upload the riscv64-android-12.0.0_dev branch to this repo

+2022/01/14		Add RISC-V support for Android emulator build

 2021/11/03		Add RISC-V support for Android rust toolchain